Ray of Light (song): Release and reception

 The music video premiered on MTV Live on May 12, 1998.
-The clip starts with the rising of the sun and a man opening the curtains in his house, until it progresses into the Koyaanisqatsi inspired section, featuring time-lapse images of daily life, from people riding a subway, ordering food, bowling, and children in a classroom to sped-up city-scapes and freeways at night.
-Interspersed in the scenes is Madonna dancing and singing the track, her image partially merged with the backdrop of the fast-sped cityscape.
-During the intermediate verse the high-speed motion stops with the camera focusing on Madonna only against a sunset backdrop but quickly speeds up again.
+The clip starts with the rising of the sun and a man opening the curtains in his house, before it progresses into the Koyaanisqatsi-inspired section, featuring time-lapse images of daily life, from people riding a subway, ordering food, bowling, and children in a classroom to sped-up cityscapes and freeways at night.
+Interspersed in the scenes is Madonna dancing and singing the track, her image partially merged with the backdrop of the sped-up cityscapes.
+During the intermediate verse the high-speed motion stops, with the camera focusing on Madonna only against a sunset backdrop but quickly speeds up again.
 As the clip continues into nightfall, high-speed images of Madonna dancing in a discothèque is shown, with the camera focusing on the revelers.
 She suddenly starts screaming.
 After that she is seen falling asleep on the dance floor, and a revolving shot of planet Earth.

 On June 23, 1998, the clip was released on VHS as a limited edition of 40,000 copies by Warner Music Vision.
-It had sold 7,381 copies of the following month after its release, becoming the best-selling video singles of the Nielsen SoundScan era.
+It had sold 7,381 copies by the month after its release, becoming the best-selling video single of the Nielsen SoundScan era.
 The video charted on Billboard's Music Video Sales chart for a total of 13 weeks.
 A few days after its release, Italian director Stefano Salvati accused Madonna's Warner Bros.
 Records imprint Maverick Records for plagiarizing the concept of a music video he directed for Biagio Antonacci's 1994 single "Non è Mai Stato Subito".
 According to Salvati, copies of his videos were submitted to Maverick before the "Ray of Light" video was shot and requested it to be pulled from distribution.
 Both clips featured the respective singers performing at regular speed against a backdrop of high-speed images.
 However, he did not sue the singer or her companies.